Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 #### *Why should developers build on Mina and not Polygon?*

-#### *Can you provide a very succinct and relatable explanation of zero knowledge?*

-- Zero Knowledge is a new cryptographic technology that allows an untrusted party to verify that it has some knowledge or can pass some constraint without actually revealing the information behind that verification.
-- A great example would be a secured building with a Zero Knowledge key card access door.
-The door would employ Zero Knowledge techniques to verify to the internal system that the cardholder is authorized to access the building without revealing which of the set of authorized users they are.

 #### *What does it mean when you say Mina is a “succinct blockchain”?*

 - The Mina blockchain is considered to be "succinct." this means that a node on the network doesn't need to replay the entire transaction history of the network in order to verify the current state of the chain